 The Midwifery Scope of Practice

-The scope of practice of a midwife has been defined by the Midwifery Council and is as follows:
+The Scope of Practice of a midwife has been defined by the Council and is as follows:

 Standards of competence

-Under the HPCAA (2003), Te Tatau o te Whare Kahu, the Midwifery Council is required to determine the level of competence required for a midwife to work within the Midwifery Scope of Practice.
+Under the HPCA Act, the Council is required to determine the level of competence required for a midwife to work within the Midwifery Scope of Practice.
 This level of competence is defined in the Council Competencies for Entry to the Register of Midwives.

 There are four competencies and they are as follows: